Mark-Assessment/f-gama-tutor-m1-2/Readme.md

 > Unpacking objects: 100% (10/10), done.
 Click Here to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-Credits
+# Credits
-Code
+## Code
-The full-screen hero image code came from this StackOverflow post

-Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+* [Bootstrap 5.0:](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Bootstrap was used significantly throughout the project to make it responsive.
+I used the Grid system as well as inputting a fixed-top navbar, a progress bar and contact form.

-MDN Web Docs : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found Here
+* [Stack Overflow](https://stackoverflow.com/) was used to help me style the navbar text colour and was used in HTML to close the navbar when a link is clicked on mobile.

+* [W3Schools](https://www.w3schools.com/) was used to provide a smooth scroll to the website and to style the contact form and the submit button.

+* [Courses.Code Institute](https://learn.codeinstitute.net/ci_program/level5diplomainwebappdevelopment) was used to style the progress bars and I used the demonstrated jQuery for the contact form.

-Content
+## Content
+* [Google :](https://www.google.co.uk/) Some content was searched from google
-All content was written by the developer.
+* Some content by the developer.

-Psychological properties of colours text in the README.md was found here

-Media
+## Media
-All Images were created by the developer.
+* [Google:](https://www.google.co.uk/) Some Images were downloaded from google.
+* [Unsplash:](https://unsplash.com/) Some image are taken from Unsplash

-Acknowledgements
+## Acknowledgements
-My Mentor for continuous helpful feedback.
+* My Mentor for continuous helpful feedback.

-Tutor support at Code Institute for their support.
+* Tutor support at Code Institute for their support.